vtaquet/data-science-tutorials/README.md

 # data-science-tutorials

-Set of tutorials on various statistics, data science and machine learning topics.
+Set of tutorials on various statistics, data science and machine learning topics taken from various books and online courses.

 ## 1. EDA
 - What is a discrete variable vs continuous variable?